Grand Duke Henri Swears In His New Government

 The final engagement of the day was a reception at the Château in honour of the new ministers.

-Tagged Government, Grand Duke Henri, Prime Minister Juncker, Royal Orders.
+Tagged Government, Grand Duke Henri of Luxembourg, Orders, Prime Minister Juncker of Luxembourg.